bobshriver/UNR-EcoForecast/labs/IntroToStan_3.md

 2) How does the SD of the predictive interval change as we predict forward in time?
 Does uncertainty become larger or smaller or stay the same?
 Why?

-3) What is the amount of paramater error relative to process error in year 1 of the forecast?
+3) What is the amount of paramater error relative to process variability in year 1 of the forecast?
 What about year 6?

-4) How would out predictive intervals look different if we assumed that $\sigma$ was observation error?
+4) How would our predictive intervals look different if we assumed that $\sigma$ was observation error?